MarioHsiao/Starcounter/README.md

 Starcounter can be used to build modern applications such as web applications, mobile services and massive real time software such as games, advertising and telecom applications.

-This repository contains the public Starcounter bits.
+This repository is reserved for the public Starcounter bits.

 # More information